toth12/vha_auschwitz_report/README.md

 ## Getting Started

 1. Git clone this library
-2. Install python requirements (code compatible with Python 3 only and tested only on Macintosh):
+2. Install python requirements (code compatible with Python 3 only and tested only on Mac OS Sierra 10.12.6):

 ```
 pip install -r requirements.txt